-The Great Barrier Reef and neighbouring Coral Sea are known to have the greatest collection of coral reefs on earth and visitors come from all parts of the world to experience the wonder of its waters, islands, corals, fish and birds and iconic species.
-Spirit of Freedom and Tusa Dive are even more privileged as the Great Barrier Reef is our home, our neighbouring environment and our place of work & recreation.
+The Great Barrier Reef and neighbouring Coral Sea are known to have the greatest collection of coral reefs on earth.
+Visitors come from all over the world to experience the wonder of its waters, islands, corals, fish and birds and iconic species.
+We are privileged to have the Great Barrier Reef in our backyard and as our place of work and recreation.

-TUSA Dive and Spirit of Freedom are proud to be accredited as an Advanced Ecotourism Operator – the highest eco certification attainable in Australia, and are committed to providing a service that reflects our responsibility to contribute to the conservation of our Great Barrier Reef Marine Park and pass on this rich heritage to future generations.
+Spirit of Freedom is proud to be accredited as an Advanced Ecotourism Operator.
+This is the highest eco certification attainable in Australia, and shows we provide a service that reflects our responsibility to contribute to the conservation of our Great Barrier Reef Marine Park and pass on this rich heritage to future generations.
 Our visitors have the opportunity to learn about and appreciate our marine environment.

-Our Company’s actions to reduce carbon emission have been recognised through the Climate Action Certification Program with TUSA Dive and Spirit of Freedom awarded Certification as Climate Action Business.
-This accreditation recognises our company’s commitment to tackle Climate Change through implementing a range of emission reduction measures and by evaluating and measuring the business carbon footprint.
+Our company’s actions to reduce carbon emissions have been recognised through the Climate Action Certification Program, being certified as a Climate Action Business.
+This accreditation recognises our company’s commitment to tackle climate change by implementing a range of emission reduction measures, and by evaluating and measuring our carbon footprint.

 The Great Barrier Reef Marine Park was declared in 1975.
-It was listed as a World Heritage Area in 1981 for its natural significance.
-The Great Barrier Reef is listed under all four natural World Heritage criteria for its outstanding universal value.
-It is one of the largest marine protected areas in the world encompassing 348,000 square kilometres, which is an area larger than Great Britain and about half the size of Texas.
+It was listed as a UNCESCO World Heritage Area in 1981 for its natural significance.
+The reef is listed under all four natural World Heritage criteria for its outstanding universal value.
+It is one of the largest marine protected areas in the world, encompassing 348,000 square kilometres.
+This is an area larger than Great Britain, or about half the size of Texas.
 Under the World Heritage Convention, Australia has an international obligation to protect, conserve, present and transmit this magnificent area for future generations.